isabelroses/website/content/im-not-mad-im-disapointed.md

 [nixpkgs@332e603/flake.nix#L54](https://github.com/NixOS/nixpkgs/blob/332e6030634ce7701496564d4c70ae8209919931/flake.nix#L54).

 To such I am usually asked "But I want to be able to track other nixpkgs revisions or inputs, then don't I have to?
-Or set a specialArg or something?".
+Or set a `specialArg` or something?".
 NO!
-Almost never do you want to use specialArgs.
-SpecialArgs are great but often overused for things that the module system was designed to do better.
+Almost never do you want to use `specialArgs`. `specialArgs` are great but often overused for things that the module system was designed to do better.
 Now to answer the main question, you can still do that.
 Allow me to introduce you to `pkgs.stdenv.hostPlatform.system` and its alias `pkgs.system`.
 So now we can